HemangNakarani/Insta-API/README.md

 - Install Following Dependencies
   - django, pillow, channels, channels_redis, rest-framework
 - Configure Database, Username and Password in .env File
+  - If you need to change server urls then you can change it in Instagram > settings.py file.
 - Run following Commands
 ```
 python manage.py makemigrations